Pecant-Pie/modpackhelp/README.md

 2: Download the Curse Desktop App (@ https://curseforge.overwolf.com/) and run the installer.
 3: Run the Curse Desktop App and click the "Mods" tab at the top.
 4: Then click "Minecraft".
-4a: If a button labeled `install` appears, click that and proceed to step 4b, otherwise, go to step 4b anyway.
+4a: If a button labeled `install` appears, click that.
 4b: Click the tab labeled `Create Custom Profile`.
 5: You should see a menu that looks just like the one in the provided screen capture.
 Click the word `import` that I circled for you.